MetaMask/keyring-api/README.md

   emitSnapKeyringEvent(snap, KeyringEvent.RequestRejected, { id: request.id });
   ```

-  > [!IMPORTANT]
+  > **:point_up: Important**: For all events above, MetaMask may return an error
-  > For all events above, MetaMask may return an error indicating that the
+  > indicating that the event was not handled, possibly because it contains
-  > event was not handled, possibly because it contains invalid arguments.
+  > invalid arguments.

 - Keyrings that implement the [async transaction
   flow](./docs/architecture.md#transaction-flow) can now return an optional